TedGoas/Dante/site/work/2016-06-01-stackoverflow.md

 title: Stack Overflow
 indexColor: bg-orange-7
 body_class: work
-excerpt: How we design at Stack Overflow and a few notable projects.
+excerpt: How we approach design at Stack Overflow and a few notable projects.
 highlightjs: true
 ---